-- External environmental noise (planes, trains and cars) - Noise generated by students in their learning activities - Mechanical sound sources from within the room (ventilation, projectors, computers)
+- External environmental noise (planes, trains and automobiles) - Student generated noise in their learning activities - Mechanical sound sources from within the room (ventilation, projectors, computers)

 A recent study10 documented noise levels in hundreds of school classrooms while students were having lessons.
-They discovered that students in noisier classrooms had poorer learning outcomes and behaviour.
-NOISE LEVELS IN LESSONS AFFECTS STUDENTS' ACADEMIC PERFORMANCE:
+They discovered that students learning in noisier classrooms had poorer learning outcomes and behaviour.

-Results of the research revealed that classrooms in which there were high noise levels performed worse in reading tasks than learning in classrooms with lower noise levels.
+LESSON NOISE LEVELS AFFECTS STUDENTS' ACADEMIC PERFORMANCE: Results of the research revealed that children learning in classrooms in which there were high noise levels performed worse on reading tasks than children learning in classrooms with lower noise levels.
 This suggests that acoustic treatments that reduce noise will benefit children's reading in many schools.
 LEGISLATION LEADS TO REAL IMPROVEMENTS: When legislation for school acoustics was introduced in England and Wales in 2003, it doubled the number of schools with optimal sound environments for their learners.
-This shows that, worldwide, schools stand to benefit greatly from acoustic standardisation and legislation.
+This shows that schools worldwide stand to benefit greatly from acoustic standardisation and legislation.
+ACOUSTIC CONDITIONS AFFECT STUDENT The time taken for students to recover from auditory disruptions (eg. students talking or shouting) shows that having high noise levels can negatively impact

-ACOUSTIC CONDITIONS AFFECT STUDENT COGNITION AND BEHAVIOUR: The time taken for students to recover from auditory disruptions (e.g. students talking or shouting) shows that having high noise levels can impact adversely on students' ability to concentrate^{4,10}.
-These levels have also been linked to lower scores in tests of reading, spelling and related tasks4.
-These impacts are even greater for children with special educational needs11.
+AFFECT STUDENT COGNITION AND BEHAVIOUR: The time taken for students to recover from auditory disruptions (eg. students talking or shouting) shows that having high noise levels can negatively impact students' ability to concentrate^{4.10}.
+These levels have also been linked to lower scores on tests of reading, spelling and related tasks4.
+These impacts are even greater for children with special education needs11.